 Why are some new democracies able to prosecute former dictators and their associates for human rights violations?
 There are many obstacles to prosecutions: collecting evidence, defining legal standards under which violations may be tried, and persuading judges and prosecutors to pursue human rights cases.
 My ongoing research examines human rights trials in one newer democracy - Argentina - and the role of one institution - the Catholic Church - in overcoming obstacles to prosecution there.
 A student researcher with at least intermediate Spanish-language skills would assist as I analyze the proceedings of Argentine human rights trials to determine the contribution (or opposition) of the Catholic Church to such prosecutions.

-Dr. Kathleen Carley has three projects open for research assistant support:
+Dr. Kathleen Carley has two projects open for research assistant support: